-- UL Dry - Fans with a UL Dry rating typically feature furniture-grade wood blades and are designed for dry indoor locations without any exposure to humidity, moisture or water.
-Place these fans in bedrooms, living rooms and offices.
+Fans with a UL Dry rating typically feature furniture-grade wood blades and are designed for dry, indoor locations without any exposure to humidity, moisture, or water.
+Place these fans in bedrooms, living rooms, and offices.

-- UL Wet - UL Wet rating ceiling fans are designed to endure the elements – rain, ocean spray, snow and water.
-The moisture resistant motor housing and all-weather blades allow these fans to perform under any conditions.
+UL Wet rating ceiling fans are designed to endure the elements – rain, ocean spray, snow, and water.
+The moisture-resistant motor housing and all-weather blades allow these fans to perform under any conditions.
 Place these fans in exposed decks and patios.

 Ceiling fans are not one-size-fits-all fixtures.
-They can range in size from 14 inches to 72 inches wide; however, the right fan will depend on the size (square footage) and height of your room.
+They can range in size from 14 inches to 72 inches wide.
+However, the right fan will depend on the size (square footage) and height of your room.
 Make sure you buy a ceiling fan that is the appropriate size for your room to ensure that it performs properly.
-To determine which size you need, use the guidelines below or review our ceiling fan sizing guide.
+To determine which size ceiling fan you need, use the guidelines below or review our ceiling fan sizing guide.